stamatispetalas/stamatispetalas.github.io/_pages/about.md

 ------
 In my research I study the physical properties of the eastern Mediterranean with a special focus on Greek Seas and their interaction with neighboring basins, as well as the ocean influence on local climate and coastal systems through air-sea interactions, sea level rise and wave action.
 I do this by configuring hydrodynamic numerical simulations and analyzing their results in combination with data from observations.

 My wider academic research interests extend to anything that has to do with understanding and simplifying complex systems through theory, conceptual modelling, analytical approaches and interpretation of observations.
-Aside my main work schedule, I usually find comfort in side-projects that I research and study in my free time, some of which I briefly cover here.
+Aside my main work, I also enjoy side-projects which I research and study in my free time; I briefly cover some of them here.

-In general, this approach served me well until now

 <!--
 You can find out more about my work in the [Projects](https://stamatispetalas.github.io/Projects) section, where I provide more information on past and current projects, and some hints on future .